Home » Puerto Rico’s Sustainable Rum Culture

 The rum itself is made using filtered rainwater that the Hacienda captures in giant tanks during heavy tropical rainstorms.
 This not only helps Puerto Rico remain more natural (by not pumping water out of rivers and streams) but it also means that Ron del Barrilito’s water supply is “off the grid” and provides a unique taste and quality to their rum.

-Ok, so now that you’ve got some sustainable and authentic Puerto Rican rum, it’s time to put it to good use.
+Ok, so now that you’ve got some sustainable and authentic Puerto Rican Rum, it’s time to put it to good use.
 And what better way than with a classic mojito?
 La Factoria, a bar in Old San Juan, has lent us their recipe for the perfect mojito.
 And considering that La Factoria has been listed as one of the 50 Best Bars in the World for five years in a row, I think we can trust their judgment on drink making.

 What’s the secret to their masterful mojito?
 Premium rum and pure, fresh ingredients.
 Don’t muddle the rum’s flavor with too many bells and whistles.
 Mojitos work best when they’re done in the simplest way possible, making the drink not only delicious, but extremely easy!

-Earth Day: 16 Ways to Make Beverages More Sustainable
+You may also like Earth Day: 16 Ways to Make Beverages More Sustainable

 Earth Day: 16 Easy Ways to Make Beverages More Sustainable